sumitborar/Behavioral-Cloning/README.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* Behaviour Cloning - 2.ipynb containing the code to create and train the model
+* Behaviour Cloning.ipynb containing the code to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * challenge_transfer_learning.ipynb - Code for challenge track
-* writeup_report.md - summarizing the results
+* README.md - summarizing the results
 * output.mp4 - Video of autonomous run across track 1
 * output-challenge.mp4 - Video of autonomous run across challenge track